Two-sample Bayesian Nonparametric Hypothesis Testing: A procedure for Bayesian nonparametric hypothesis testing

 \subsection{Prior specification}

-The Bayesian procedure requires the specification of $\{\Pi, \mathcal{A}\}$ in the Polya tree.
-While there are good guidelines for setting $\mathcal{A}$ the setting of $\Pi$ is more problem specific.
-Our current, default, guideline is to first standardise the joint data $\mathbf{y}^{(1,2)}$ to have mean 0 and standard deviation 1 and then set the partition on the quantiles of a standard normal density, $\Pi = \Phi(\cdot)^{-1}$.
-We have found this to work well as a default in most situations, though of course the reader is encourage to set $\Pi$ according to their subjective beliefs.
+The Bayesian procedure requires the specification of $\{\Pi, \mathcal {A}\}$ in the \Polya tree.
+While there are good guidelines for setting $\mathcal {A}$ the setting of $\Pi$ is more problem specific, and the results will be quite sensitive to this choice.
+Our current, default, guideline is to first standardise the joint data $\mathbf{y}^{\OneTwoup}$ with the median and interquantile range of $\mathbf{y}^{\OneTwoup}$ and then set the partition on the quantiles of a standard normal density, $\Pi= \Phi(\cdot)^{-1}$.
+We have found this to work well as a default in most situations, though of course the reader is encouraged to set $\Pi$ according to their subjective beliefs.